 , which is something to be cautious of.

-: A great part of this deck, it can be used to counter removal on units or as a combat trick.
+: This can be used to counter removal on units or as a combat trick.
 Particularly useful on Shelterwing Rider

-after its aegis has been broken.
+after their aegis has been broken.
 As with most fast spells, try not to use it until the moment you need it and keep power in reserve for it where possible.
+Unseen Commando

-: One of the most vulnerable units in the deck, but offers amazing support due to almost all the units in this deck having two or more battle skills, and the ones that don't can acquire them.
-On his own he is a decent threat and can help stabilize, but his true power lies in the ability to place him before declaring attacks, giving what should be all your attacking units +1/+1 before the opponent can even attempt to remove the commando.
+: One of the most vulnerable units in the deck, but offers amazing support due to units in the deck either having two or more battle skills, or being able to acquire them easily.
+On his own he is a decent threat and can help stabilize, but his true power lies in the ability to place him before declaring attacks, giving many of your attacking units +1/+1 before the opponent can even attempt to remove the commando.
 At best, if you can protect them they will win you games.
 At worst they're a removal magnet that will keep your aegis units even safer.

-in the way of very good stats and battle skills for their cost while becoming a monster when buffed.
-They're a bit easier to shut down than other aegis units because of their text but that just makes them a better target for Accelerated Evolution
+: Quality stats and battle skills for their cost and becomes a monster when buffed.
+They're a bit easier to shut down than other aegis units because of their text but that just makes them a better target for Stand Together

 and Strength of the Pack